 Unfriendly / Average Food / Good bivvy site

-The second refuge on Stage 2 of the Tour du Mont Blanc (or first for us having stayed at Refuge Nant Borrant the night before) is well positioned at the base of Col du Bonhomme (2329m).
+The second refuge on Stage 2 of the Tour du Mont Blanc is well positioned at the base of Col du Bonhomme (2329m).

-We didn’t stay here but enquired to have a look at the rooms to which we were met with unfriendly staff.
+We didn’t stay here but enquired to have a look at the rooms to which unfriendly staff told us it was not possible.
 Other trekkers we met on the trail confirmed that staff were belligerent and food was average.
-Not the best refuge to stay on the trail!
+Not the best refuge to stay on the trail…….